JereKoskela/tree-zig-zag/README.md

     ./simulate <path to config file>

-The `run.hs` shell script contains examples of such calls.
+The `run.sh` shell script contains examples of such calls.

 ## Data sets and data simulation